 An important part of the teacher evaluation process will examine how well they incorporate the ideas and strategies introduced through professional development into the classroom culture, lesson design, and instructional delivery.

 Non-Core Teaching Positions and Qualifications

-Depending on funding, NJB will utilize a resource teacher who has a teaching credential and is bi-lingual in a support role in testing, interventions.
+NJB utilizes a resource teacher who has a teaching credential and is bi-lingual in a support role in testing, interventions.

 Number of Currently Employed Non-Core Teachers